Caribbean Capacity Building Programme (CCBP)

-Any institution wishing to be part of the CCBP network should send an official request to the UNESCO Havana Office, using the format available on this web site.
+Any institution wishing to be part of the CCBP network should send an official request to the UNESCO Havana Office, using the Participation Format.

 The original signed of the completed application form should be sent in English, French or Spanish to: e-mail to email@example.com or tothe post address UNESCO Regional Bureau for Culture in Latin America and the Caribbean, Calzada 551 - esq D - Vedado, Havana - Cuba

 The CCBP is composed of a core and mandatory training module on the Application of the World Heritage Convention and a series of other modules focusing on the various aspects of management (tourism, historic centers, risks, cultural landscapes and natural heritage).
 Each module lasts 30 hours and encompasses practical exercises, analysis of regional case studies and discussions.
 The training modules are available in 3 languages (English, French and Spanish).